redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 }
 ```

-`yield cancel(bgSyncTask)` will throw a `SagaCancellationException`
+In the above example, cancellation of `bgSyncTask` will cause the Generator to jump to the finally block.
+Here
-inside the currently running task.
-In the above example, the exception is caught by `bgSync`. **Note that uncaught `SagaCancellationException` are not bubbled upward**.
-In the above example, if `bgSync` doesn't catch the cancellation error, the error will not propagate to `main` (because `main` has already moved on).
+you can use `yield cancelled()` to check if the Generator has been cancelled or not.

 Cancelling a running task will also cancel the current Effect where the task is blocked at the moment of cancellation.